Orthogonal Fold & Cut: Open Problems

 \section{Open Problems}

 There are several problems related to orthogonal fold \& cut that remain unsolved.

-\begin{enumerate} \item What if we allow nonrectangular paper, as we used in our font in Figure~\ref{fig:font}?
-Lemma~\ref{lem:orthogonal crease patterns} holds for any orthogonally convex shape or when restricting to simple folds, but our analysis of stripes and bands breaks down for anything other than a rectangle.
-Perhaps one could find a way to extend the cut pattern to the bounding rectangle.
+\begin{enumerate} \item What if we allow nonrectangular paper, or non-axis-aligned rectangular paper, as we used in our font in Figure~\ref{fig:font}?
+Lemma~\ref{lem:orthogonal crease patterns} holds for any orthogonally convex shape or when restricting to simple folds, but our analysis of stripes and bands breaks down for anything other than an axis-aligned rectangle.
+Perhaps one could find a way to extend the cut pattern to the bounding axis-aligned rectangle.
 For paper that is not orthogonally convex with nonsimple folds allowed, the problem seems harder still: different ``arms'' of the paper could be folded in different ways. \item What if we allow a slightly larger set of possible creases?
 For instance, one could require creases to be at multiples of $45^\circ$ (as in box pleating), or some other angle.
-An analog of Lemma~\ref{lem:slopes} still holds, but we lose the large amount of structure present in orthogonal foldings. \end{enumerate}
+An analog of Lemma~\ref{lem:slopes} still holds, but we lose the large amount of structure present in orthogonal foldings. \item Our font in Figure~\ref{fig:font} leaves room for improvement in the clarity of some characters, and we welcome suggestions.
+It would also be interesting to develop two different typefaces, one where the folds and paper boundary are axis-aligned and one where the folds are all orthogonal to each other but not the paper boundary. \end{enumerate}